DrAdamRoe/cloud-variations/README.md

 Go to the [Google Cloud Console in the browser](https://console.cloud.google.com/), make sure you are logged in, and the correct project (created above, via the command line) is selected.
 You should be able to go to the [Functions List page](https://console.cloud.google.com/functions/list) and see the function `hello-cloud` which we have just created.
 That tells you that you are in the right place, and everything has worked so far.

 Next, go to the Compute Engine page.
 You can find this either by navigating (as shown below) or by searching for the service in the search bar.
+You might need to enable the API first.

 ![Google Compute Engine Page](./documentation/create-instance.png)